The IP Access Control List can store up to 256 filters definitions.

 IP resource].

-It sets the IP port where the datagrams have to be routed to
+DIPIt sets the IP port where the datagrams have to be routed to

-for matching the filter [*
+for matching the filter [* (any IP port): it

-allows to accept any IP resource; INT
+allows to accept any IP resource; INT (internal

 IP resource): it allows to accept datagrams routed to any internal